RX-M/classfiles/lab-setup.md

 ## What could go wrong?

 For most people (95%) the above steps work perfectly.
-However there is one common issue that may keep you from running the lab virtual machine (which is easily fixed):
+However there are some common issues that may keep you from running the lab virtual machine (which are easily fixed):

 - The virtualization system (VMware/VirtualBox) says it can not run a 64 bit virtual machine because "VTx is not enabled" (or similar message).